Chart Color Schemes

 Cobblebank - Strathtulloh lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilised VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth was predicted over the period, with the area expected to increase by 16,968 persons to 2041 based on the latest population numbers, recording a gain of 126.7% in total over the 17 years.
+However, all factors including natural growth and overseas migration played positive roles.
+AreaSearch has adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for the years 2032 to 2041.
+Based on projected demographic shifts, exceptional growth is predicted over this period.
+The area is expected to increase its population by 16,968 persons to reach a total of 29,050 by 2041, reflecting an overall gain of 119.6% over the 17-year period, as per the latest annual ERP population numbers.

 Frequently Asked Questions - Population